The New England Journal of Medicine April 14, 2005

 Endpoint

-Key result: CRT-D and CRT-P significantly reduced the risk of the combined endpoint of death or hospitalization compared to medical therapy alone.
+Key result: CRT-D significantly reduced the risk of heart-failure events in patients with mild heart failure symptoms compared to ICD alone.

 2010